The question is, do you all believe that this student loan program is fully paid for?

 So we took a different path than Twitter.

-Um I mean, basically the background here is the FBI, I think basically came to us, uh some some folks on our team who was like, hey, um just so you know, like you should be on high alert.
+I mean, basically, the background here is the FBI, I think, basically came to us, some folks on our team.

-There was the we we we thought that there was a lot of Russian propaganda in the 2016.
+We thought that there was a lot of Russian propaganda in the 2016.

-Let's talk about a pause and and how long are we talking about John Solomon and what will that entail beyond hopefully appointing somebody with no political agenda to see and ascertain whether or not these documents were classified or top secret.
+Let's talk about a pause and how long are we talking about John Solomon and what will that entail beyond hopefully appointing somebody with no political agenda to see and ascertain whether or not these documents were classified or top secret.

-Yeah, and those are facts that need to be put into the record, and I think you'll see the Trump team now begin to put those sort of specific facts in there.
+And I think you'll see the Trump team now begin to put those sort of specific facts in there.

 Here are witnesses that were present when it happened.